For many in Puerto Rico, new Hurricane Maria death toll rings true

 Puerto Ricans like Figueroa Flores are reeling from the news that more than 4,000 people may have died in the aftermath of Hurricane Maria, according to a Harvard study by independent researchers from Harvard's T.H.
 Chan School of Public Health and other institutions that was published Tuesday in the New England Journal of Medicine.

-Puerto Rico's government still stands by their official death toll of 64 until the results of a comprehensive George Washington University study the government has commissioned is published later this year.
+Puerto Rico's government stands by its official death toll of 64 and is waiting for the results of a government-commissioned George Washington University study to be published this year.

 But for many Puerto Ricans, the Harvard numbers make sense, after what they witnessed in their households and neighborhoods.